Plainview Herald

-The Plainview Herald, originally published as the Plainview Daily Herald is a daily newspaper in Plainview, Texas.
+The Plainview Herald, originally published as the Plainview Daily Herald, is a daily newspaper in Plainview, Texas.
 The newspaper is published in the nation's largest cotton-growing region and on the edge of the nation's heaviest concentration of cattle-feeding and beef-packing operations.

 History

 The newspaper is owned by Hearst Corporation, which also owns other magazines and media outlets, such as the San Francisco Chronicle and the Houston Chronicle.
-According to Hearst, the newspaper was acquired by the corporation in 1979.
+The newspaper was acquired by the corporation in 1979.

-In 1994, the Herald became one of the first Texas newspapers its size to be fully computer paginated, and shortly thereafter began delivering full-color front-page layouts daily.
+In 1994, the Herald became one of the first Texas newspapers of its size to be fully computer paginated, and shortly thereafter began delivering full-color front-page layouts daily.